sciadi98/dissertation-steiger-2022/README.md

 ![Alt text](figures/image-2.png)

-*Install dependecies*
+*Install dependencies*

 1. Double click on "install.bat file"
-2. The install of the dependecies could require several seconds, wait until the terminal close itself
+2. The install of the dependecies could require several seconds, wait until the terminal closes itself

 **The installation steps must be executed only one time.
-If you move the main directory after the installation of the depndencies the app will stop working and it must be unistalled (delete main direcory) and re install it**
+If you move the main directory after the installation of the dependencies the app will stop working and it must be unistalled (delete main direcory) and re install it**

 ### App

 *Prepare the data*
 1. Use the template provided in the main directory
-2. The template can be fill with the following variables (see example): E, D or I (shape);  V or I/ (profile shape); single, bilateral or absent (rising); present or absent (shards); present or absent (feathering); single, bilateral or absent (mounding location); marked, not marked or absent (mounding general)
+2. The template can be filled with the following variables (see example): E, D or I (shape);  V or I/ (profile shape); single, bilateral or absent (rising); present or absent (shards); present or absent (feathering); single, bilateral or absent (mounding location); marked, not marked or absent (mounding general)

 > [!WARNING]
 > It's imperative to have the file excel in the main directory "dissertation_steiger_2022" otherwise it won't be loaded correctly.